 Connections (i.e. joints) between plastic pipe and fittings must be properly sealed.
 This requires that an appropriate primer (cleaner) and cement (solvent) are used for the type of material (PVC, CPVC, ABS) that is used in the venting system.
-For PVC use ASTM D2564 grade cement, for CPVC use ASTM F493 grade cement, and for ABS use ASTM D2235 grade cement.
+For PVC use ASTM D2564 grade cement, for CPVC use ASTM F493 grade cement, for IPEX 1738 PVC use UL1738 certified cement and primer that also meets the performance requirements of ASTM D2564,and for ABS use ASTM D2235 grade cement.
 The following steps should be taken when connecting plastic pipe and fittings:

 - Cut pipe square with hand saw and remove burrs from inside and outside edges. - Clean fitting socket and pipe joint area of all dirt, grease, or moisture. - Check dry fit.
 Pipe should easily go 1/3 of the way into the fitting socket. - Liberally apply primer to inside of fitting socket and pipe joint area. - Over the wet primer, apply a medium coat of cement to the fitting socket and pipe joint area. - Insert pipe into fitting with a slight twisting motion.
-Ensure that the pipe is bottomed into the fitting. - Hold pipe and fitting for 30 seconds to prevent push off. - Wipe off excess cement.
-Cure time may be at least 2 hours for Ø4" pipe at 60°F. Longer cure time is required for larger diameter pipe and/or lower temperatures.
+Ensure that the pipe is bottomed into the fitting.

+- Hold pipe and fitting for 30 seconds to prevent push off. - Wipe off excess cement.
+Cure time may be at least 8 hours for Ø6" pipe at 60°F. Longer cure time is required for larger diameter pipe and/or lower temperatures.